FORENSIC IMAGE COMPARISON &

 GENERATING AN OPINION

 Primeau Forensics utilizes a scale commonly known as the “likelihood scale” or “scale of conclusions.”
 The scale describes the strength of our opinions coupled with the comparison investigation.
 Though this confidence scale originated in the United Kingdom, it is now used internationally.
-See the scale in the figure to the right.
+Explore the scale in the figure to the right.

 EXPERT WITNESS TESTIMONY